mothur/mothur.github.io/_wiki/make.contigs.md

 The maxee parameter allows you to specify the maximum number of errors to allow in a sequence.
 Makes sense to use with deltaq=0.
-The expected number of errors is based on Edgar\'s approach used in USEARCH/VSEARCH.
+The expected number of errors is based on Edgar's approach used in USEARCH/VSEARCH.

 ### allfiles